vmichnowicz/vwm_polls/README.md

 A quick video tutorial detailing the installation and configuration of VWM Polls (version 0.4.2) on ExpressionEngine 2.4 can be found on [Vimeo](http://vimeo.com/vmichnowicz/vwm-polls-installation-and-configuration)

 ## Change Log

+### 0.6

+* Removed the use of AJAX in the field type
+* Added an improved color picker and allowed direct entry of a color
+* Added an AJAX event to just fetch results

 ### 0.5.3